-- Trout Brook Fisheries Assessment;

-- Kelle's Coulee Stream Management Plan; and

-- O'Conners Creek & Lake Management Plan.
+- Trout Brook Fisheries Assessment; - Kelle's Coulee Stream Management Plan Implementation Items; and - O'Conners Creek & Lake Management Plan Implementation Items.

-Table 1 contains estimated costs for the proposed implementation activities.
+Page viii is a schedule of estimated costs and timelines for the proposed implementation activities.

 The LSCWMO will utilize existing funding mechanisms outlined in the JPA to fund watershed activities.
 A detailed description of these mechanisms can be found in Section V-3.
 Funding of Watershed Activities.
 Denmark Township and the Cities of Afton, Cottage Grove and Hastings will be required to determine individual funding mechanisms through any means currently available to that municipality.
 Municipal funding mechanisms may include an existing stormwater utility or general fund allocation.